 Just like residents and businesses, EOCWD’s budget has been impacted by COVID-19.

 We’re responding by making at least a three percent cut to our budget.
 We are cancelling attendance at non-essential meetings and conferences.
-We are freezing employee compensation.
+We are eliminating employee cost of living compensation increases.
 We are forgoing planned capital improvements, including much-needed improvements to our district office.

 We also plan to dip into “rainy-day” funds.
 These funds have been set aside by our board of directors as part of our annual budget process and the board’s direction to operate in a fiscally responsible manner.